-Complete feature guide to Apple's iOS 4.2 update for iPad
+Complete review of Apple's iOS 4.2 sofware update for iPad

 iOS 4.2 is the grand unification update, the software that brings iPhone, iPod touch, and for the first time, iPad all onto the same version number and at the same time.
 Yes, it's the one firmware to rule them all.

 Announced during Apple's 2010 special music event, for iPad's that have been running iOS 3.2 since launch back in April, the change is nothing short of a revelation.
 Multitasking, folders, and unified inbox from iOS 4.0 join Game Center and TV show rentals from iOS 4.1, and add in AirPlay video sharing and AirPrint wireless printing fresh to iOS 4.2.